codeninja55/angular-material-heroes/README.md

 A book following the Tour of Heroes guide from [angular.io](https://angular.io/tutorial) and incorporating [Angular Material](https://material.angular.io/) project.
 This project and it's accompanying guide is a work in progress and more will be added as I go.

 The guide to this project can be found at [GitBook Project Guide](https://codeninja55.gitbooks.io/angular-material-heroes/content/).
+The code for this project can be found at [GitHub](https://github.com/codeninja55/angular-material-heroes).